noah8368/Celestial_Object_Classifier/README.md

 - [torch](https://pypi.org/project/torch/)
 - [torchvision](https://pypi.org/project/torchvision/)

+### Supplying Coordinates

+Under the `coords` subdirectory users must supply two `.tsv` files containing celestial coordinates of galaxies and nenbulae to be downloaded from the Hubble Legacy Archive.
+In each of these files, there must be two columns `RA` `DEC`, with right ascencion values in the `hh:mm:ss` format, and declination values in the `dd:mm:ss` format.

 ### Image Pre-Processing

-`generate_images.py` downloads raw image data from the Hubble Legacy Archive, and performs the following steps to generate a suitable set of data to be
+`generate_datasets.py` downloads raw image data from the Hubble Legacy Archive, and uses the API defined in `astro_img_handling.py` to performs the following image processing setps to generate a suitable set of data to be labelled:
-labelled:
 1. Image stacking
 2. Histogram equalization
 3. Application of a bilateral filter